niteshpolicy29/game/GAME_ARCHITECTURE.md

 Haunted Pumpkin is a 2D physics-based platformer built with Phaser 3.
 The architecture follows a scene-based structure with clear separation between game logic, rendering, and state management.
 The game uses Arcade Physics for collision detection and movement, with custom entity classes extending Phaser's built-in types.

 The game features a unique triple-form transformation system where the player can switch between three distinct forms:
-- **Candy Ball**: Standard platforming with normal physics
+- **Candy Ball**: Standard platforming with normal physics (480 max speed, -960 jump velocity)
-- **Marshmallow**: Buoyant floating with water physics
+- **Marshmallow**: Buoyant floating with realistic water physics (240 max speed, cannot jump, floats on water)
-- **Jelly**: Bouncy movement with auto-hops and fast-fall mechanics
+- **Jelly**: Bouncy movement with auto-hops and fast-fall mechanics (280 max speed, -1300 jump velocity, auto-hops every 800ms)

-Each form has unique physics properties, visual appearance, and death animations, enabling creative level design with varied gap sizes and water crossings.
+Each form has unique physics properties, procedurally generated textures, visual appearance, and death animations, enabling creative level design with varied gap sizes (280-980 units) and water crossings (850 and 560 unit water areas).

 ## System Architecture